Simpson Bishop was the oldest of the eight children of John Bishop and his wife Elizabeth Simpson of Soham, Cambridgeshire, England.

 Simpson and his family moved to Little Wapses Farm in Twineham, West Sussex at the time of the 1851 census, working as an Agricultural Labourer - perhaps as tenant farmers.
 Next to them at Great Wapses Farm was the Male family, also from Cambridgeshire.

-The family return to Fordham, Cambridgeshire in time for the birth of what was to be the last child in 1858, and the final baptism before Elizabeth's death in approximately 1860.
+The family return to Fordham, Cambridgeshire in time for the birth of what was to be the last child in 1858, and the final baptism before Elizabeth's death from tuberculosis in January 1860.

-By 1861, a widowed Simpson and his family appear living at 'The Black Cottage' without the mother of the family, but joined by son James Simpson Bishop's wife and 6mth old daughter.
+By 1861, a widowed Simpson and his family appear living at 'The Black Cottage', joined by son James Simpson Bishop's wife and 6mth old daughter.
 Within 2 months, Simpson has re-married, this time to Elizabeth Ellinor of Burwell at Newmarket, Suffolk, but there is no evidence to show that the couple had any children.
 It is unclear as to how long their marriage was to last, as Elizabeth has died by 1868.

 Either before or after Elizabeth's death, Simpson moves the family away again, taking four of his children (Keziah, Joseph, Eliza, Harry) to Higher Booths, Lancashire, England, where most of the family would begin working in the cotton mill industry for a number of years.

-In the April of 1868, he marries for a third time, to Sarah Washington, but on the 1871 census night, the couple are not living together - both noted as 'Head' of their respective households - with Sarah living with her Washington children 7 doors away.
+In the April of 1868, he marries for a third time, to widow Sarah Washington (née Brown), but on the 1871 census night, the couple are not living together.
+Both are noted as 'Head' of their respective households - with Sarah living with her Washington children 7 doors away.
 They are both noted as 'Married'.
 Simpson is noted here as a 'Farm Lab', whilst his children are all working within the cotton weaving industry.

 After the deaths of three of his children between 1873 and 1875, Simpson appears to vanish.
 I cannot find a death, burial, census return or other reference to him.
-Third wife Sarah continues to say that she's married on census forms but isn't living with Simpson right up until 1901 when she states that she is a 'Widow'.
+Third wife Sarah continues to say that she's married on census forms but isn't living with him.
+She continues to say that she's married right up until 1901 when she finally states that she is a 'Widow'.

 What became of Simpson, who sometimes turns up as James Bishop, James Simpson Bishop (also his son's name), Simson Bishop, and Sampson Bishop, is anyone's guess.